doximity/swift-style-guide/README.markdown

 Use trailing closure syntax only if there's a single closure expression parameter at the end of the argument list.
 Give the closure parameters descriptive names.

-For method calls with multiple closures, use a descriptive name for each closure parameter, and separate each closure parameter out onto a new line.
+For method calls with multiple closures, use a descriptive name for each closure parameter, and add a newline before each parameter name (including the first)

 **Preferred:**
 ```swift